srdiana/Hates-speech-detection/README.md

    ```
 3. Follow the notebooks in the `notebooks/` directory for data analysis and model training
 4. Use the Telegram bot in the `bot/` directory for real-time review classification

-## Dependencies

-See `requirements.txt` for a complete list of dependencies.

-## Contributing

-Feel free to submit issues and enhancement requests!